Thejus-Paul/Database/README.md

+New Features in v0.2
+1. Insertion can be done using insert.php or through 'New' tab in index.php
+2. Changed the style.css to make it easy to read.

 # Database v0.2
 I created Database to organize and to have a quick overview of the downloaded movies, tv series and anime that I have.
 Database is made from PHP and MySQL.